MatanZ/pympress/README.md

 A few of the fancier functionalities are listed here:
 - **Two-screen display**: See on your laptop or tablet display the current slide, the next slide, the talk time and wall-clock time, and annotations (either PDF annotations, or beamer notes on second slide).
 The position of the beamer notes in the slide is detected automatically and can be overridden via a menu option.
 - **Media support**: supports playing video, audio, and gif files embedded in (or linked from) the PDF file.
-- **Highlight mode**: Allows one to draw freehand on the slide currently on screen.
+- **Drawing**: Allows one to draw freehand on the slide currently on screen, draw lines or rectangles, enter text with latex symbol shortcuts, and set specific texts as 'stamps' for easy insertion.
+- **Exporting**: Allows saving the slides with the additional drawings to a PDF or in xournalpp format.
+- **Writing Pad**: On Linux, interfaces directly with writing pad ("Wacom"), allowing for better use.
+Pad maps wholly to displayed slide, instead of all screen, draw lines on presenter screen for easier blind drawing.
 - **Go To Slide**: To jump to a selected slide without flashing through the whole presentation on the projector, press `G` or click the "current  slide" box.
   Using `J` or clicking the slide label will allow you to navigate slide labels instead of page numbers, useful e.g. for multi-page slides from beamer `\pause`.